There's power in numbers

 What is the Census Project?

-The Service Dog Census Project is a nationwide count of Service Dogs and their owners.
-This census information, once complete, can be used by organizations such as state departments of agriculture, the United States Department of Justice, service dog training organizations, universities, other service dog advocacy groups and disaster relief organizations including the American Red Cross, Salvation Army, Department of Homeland Security and more.
-The Service Dog Census Project can also function as a Service Dog advocacy tool to help spread awareness for Service Dogs and their owners.
+The Service Dog Census Project is a nationwide, independently driven count of Service Dogs and their owners.
+This census information, once complete, can be used by organizations such as state departments of agriculture, the United States Department of Justice, service dog training organizations, universities, other service dog advocacy groups and disaster relief organizations.
 The data that the Service Dog Census Project will share is on an aggregate level only, meaning only general statistical information is provided.
 Personal information is stored securely and never shared with anyone.
 Data collection is handled on the secure servers at the United States Service Dog Registry.
 And of course, registration is conducted in the only fair way possible: free.

 Registering can help in many ways including: